PrincetonUniversity/fusionrate/README.md

 Eventually this package should be able to be installed from `PyPi`, using pip:

-`pip install fusrate`
+`pip install fusionrate`

 Citing
 ======

-If you use this package in your research, please cite it (via Zenodo; link above).
+If you use this package in your research, please cite it (via Zenodo, eventually).

 Licensing
 =========

+Like its parent project, FAROES, this package is released under the MIT license.
 If you're interested in using this package under a different license, let's talk.